A framework for emotional and social development

 Noun: Latin Fāgus (“beech”) – The Tree of Learning

-Fagus provides a developmentally sequenced framework of typical behaviour which clarifies the understanding of a child’s strengths and difficulties across social and emotional functioning, and supports goal setting towards a better future.
+Fagus provides a developmentally sequenced framework of typical behaviour which clarifies the understanding of a child’s strengths and difficulties across social and emotional functioning and supports goal setting towards a better future.
 It allows schools to monitor social and emotional progress much in the same way as they monitor academic progress.
-Fagus is principally targeted for pupils with attachment and trauma related difficulties, although it has the potential to be used with a much wider range of children.
+Fagus was principally developed for pupils at Beech Lodge School, many of the children there have attachment and developmental trauma-related difficulties and have been adopted from care.
+Fagus, therefore is an ideal use of Pupil Premium Plus funding.

 Benefits for your school: